WonderSeven/ULDA/README.md

 ### Useage

+For first running, you can test the uploaded model with the following steps.

 `cd Main/main.py`

 `python main.py --config ../configs/miniImageNet/ULDA_5way1shot.yaml`

+If you want to train your own models, just set `stage: 'train'` in [ULDA_5way1shot.yaml](./configs/miniImageNet/ULDA_5way1shot.yaml).

 Note that: the files end with `.yaml`  in configs contains the hyper-papameters for our experiments.
 This project has been test in pycharm, if you run it directly, you may need to change the index relationship of many files.